 Along with residential care, the Royal Hospital Chelsea provide comradeship for those who would otherwise be faced with spending their later years alone.
 Part of their philosophy is to actively support their pensioners to continue enjoying life and assist them to participate in a range of activities that keep life meaningful and interesting.

 Along with supplying this iconic charity with scooters, powerchairs, wheelchairs, and other mobility aids, Additional Aids Mobility also manages their regular servicing, maintenance and repairs.
 The long term relationship between Additional Aids Mobility and the charity is founded on the excellent service and commitment that they bring to their work.
 This same commitment of excellence is carried through to their work with customers at their store in Whitton, West London and on to those who contact them for at-home services such as stairlift assessments.

 Additional Aids Mobility believes that maintaining movement and the ability to socialise with friends, family and the wider community, is key to maintaining a healthy, active and happy life as well as supporting a person’s overall wellbeing.
 In order to support the aims of Chelsea Pensioners and the work that they do, Nigel Organ, a director at Additional Aids Mobility, competed in the 2017 London Marathon to raise funds for their work.

-This commitment to excellence and a sympathetic understanding of their customer’s needs has not only supported their ongoing relationship with The Royal Hospital Chelsea, but also enabled them to become one of the most reliable mobility aids provider in the west of London.
+This commitment to excellence and a sympathetic understanding of their customer’s needs has not only supported their ongoing relationship with The Royal Hospital Chelsea but also enabled them to become one of the most reliable mobility aids providers in the west of London.